Configure the BMC Remedy Plugin for Integration with BeyondTrust Remote Support

 After saving the configuration, click the test icon next to the new plugin configuration.
 No restart is needed.

 On the BeyondTrust Middleware Engine server, in the <install dir>\Plugins\<integration>\Templates folder, there are multiple files ending with *.hbs.
-These files are used by the plugin to format the textual session report and exit surveys that are added to the corresponding ticket each time a BeyondTrust session ends or each time a survey is submitted.
+These are Handlebars template files.
+These files are used by the plugin to format the session report and exit surveys that are added to the corresponding ticket each time a BeyondTrust session ends or each time a survey is submitted.
 The templates can be edited if desired.

-If changes need to be made to a template, it is a good idea to first back up the original in case the changes ever need to be reverted.
+If you are editing a template, we recommend copying and saving the original in case the changes need to be reverted.